kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/09-data-relationships.md

     + server
       * secure part

-## Add the user to when the item is created
+## Add the user when the item is created
 * We are spreading all of the fields into `data`

 `Mutation.js`